rishu-1112/techtonic-ai/README.md

 # techtonic-ai
-techtonic-ai this is an AI meeting to task automation platform
+techtonic-ai this is an AI meeting to task automation platform.